sangvishtechnologies/zillow-clone/README.md

 <h1 align="center"> Launch a Powerful Zillow-like Real Estate Platform Instantly </h1>

-Welcome to the official repository of **Zillow Clone Script** by **Sangvish** – a ready-made, white-label real estate portal designed to help you build and launch a property listing platform like Zillow, faster and more affordably.
+Welcome to the official repository of **[Zillow Clone](https://sangvish.com/zillow-clone/)** by **Sangvish** – a ready-made, white-label real estate portal designed to help you build and launch a property listing platform like Zillow, faster and more affordably.

 ---